 - b) The principal activity of the Establishment as per trade licence is general trading.
-The Establishment's main activity during the year was trading in frozen foods. - c) The Establishment is wholly owned subsidiary of IFB Agro Industries Limited, a company incorporated in India.
+The Establishment's main activity during the year was trading in frozen foods. - c) The Establishment is wholly owned subsidiary of IFB Agro Industries Limited, a company incorporated in India which is also considered as ultimate parent company by the Directors of the Establishment.